Tax Deductions

 Share

-The IRS announced the 2026 standard mileage rate in January: 72.5 cents per mile for business use of a personal vehicle.
-That is a 2.5-cent increase from the 2025 rate of 70 cents, and it directly affects every self-employed worker, gig driver, and small business owner who drives for work.
+The 2026 business rate is a 2.5-cent increase from the 2025 rate of 70 cents per mile, and it directly affects every self-employed worker, gig driver, and small business owner who drives for work.
+At 72.5 cents per mile, a driver logging 20,000 business miles gets a $14,500 deduction.

 This guide breaks down what the new rate means, when it beats the actual expense method, and how to make sure you are maximizing your deduction.